-The 10 year average figure for inert material and construction/demolition waste recovery is 435,900 tonnes per annum.
-This was a decrease on the ten year rolling average for 2015/2016 of 466,800 tonnes per annum.
+The 10 year average figure for inert material and construction/demolition waste recovery is 409,300 tonnes per annum.
+This was a decrease on the ten year rolling average for 2016/2017 of 435,900 tonnes per annum.
 This decrease is as a result of another high year from the peak of the previous housing boom, when a significant number of flats on brownfield sites were being developed, being removed from the rolling average.
-The rolling 3 year average for 2016/2017 is approximately 423,670 tonnes per annum.
-This is an increase on the 3 year average for the previous year, which was 414,330 tonnes per annum.
-This could highlight an upward trend in activity on brownfield land, an increase in general construction activity or decreased onsite reuse, against a background of still falling long term averages as the very high figures from the last boom are progressively removed from the data.
+The rolling 3 year average for 2017/2018 is approximately 388,667 tonnes per annum.
+This is a decrease on the 3 year average for the previous year, which was 423,670 tonnes per annum.
+This could highlight an upward trend in activity on greenfield land, a decrease in general construction activity or increased onsite reuse, against a background of still falling long term averages as the very high figures from the last boom are progressively removed from the data.
 It should be noted that the quantity of inert material and C&D waste reported through waste management facilities excludes that which is used directly on site in place of aggregate.
 The quantity of inert and C&D waste used directly on site is unreported and therefore cannot be included in the data on secondary and recycled aggregates.

 It is difficult to establish the percentage of the recovered material that can be sold as recycled aggregate.
 Construction Demolition Excavations Waste (CDEW) comprises a range of materials, of which the "hard" elements (e.g. concrete, bricks, stone, road planings, rail ballast and glass) can be recycled for use as aggregates.
 Other elements of CDEW; due to their "soft" and/or organic nature; (e.g. soil, timber and plasterboard) are unsuitable for aggregate use.
 There is also a risk for double counting with some of the figures where waste is handled at more than one facility.
+It is estimated that there is approximately 450,000 tonnes of capacity for inert recycling at permitted waste management facilities; there is also additional capacity at mineral workings as ancillary operations.